Azure/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

 ## Create ARM Template

 The core of part of the ARM template is generated from the Logic Apps resource.
 After generating it, additional updates are required, explained in this section.

+### Use the script to generate template
+You can use this script to generate the ARM template, or follow the manual process below.

+### Manual process
 1. To generate the core part of the ARM template, please go to the Logic Apps resource in Azure.
 Click **Export Template** from the resource menu in Azure Portal.
 1. Copy the contents of the template.
 1. Using VS code, create a JSON file with the name "azuredeploy.json".